oven-sh/bun/docs/api/hashing.md

 {% callout %}

-Bun implements the `createHash` and `createHmac` functions from `node:crypto`.
-These modules have been re-implemented using the Bun-native `CryptoHasher` API, documented below.
+Bun implements the `createHash` and `createHmac` functions from [`node:crypto`](https://nodejs.org/api/crypto.html) in addition to the Bun-native APIs documented below.

 {% /callout %}